sidlauskaslukas/App-Launcher-Cordova-Plugin/README.md

 0.1.1: Added ability to launch a package with a data uri and datatype on Android.

-0.1.0: initial version supporting Android and iOS
+0.1.0: initial version supporting Android

 ## 5. Credits
 Special thanks to [@michael1t](https://github.com/michael1t) for sponsoring the development of the Extras portion of this plugin.